 PaulieP - October 5, 2018 at 12:01pm

 We all knew this was coming.
-Apple is a great company but to be great business, you need to be greedy, you need to cheat, and apparently Apple thinks you need or screw with your customers.
-America was founded on the principle that anyone can do anything.
-We have a country chock-full of do it yourself fixers.
-Home Depot was built upon the principal of do it yourself as well as fries electronics.
-Apple could care less about that and they only care about their profit margin.
+Apple is a great company but they prioritize profit margins and control.
+America has a country full of do-it-yourself fixers.
+Apple could care less about that and they only care about their bottom line.
 I’ve been debating on buying a new Apple computer, I have my answer.
-PC is looking really good
+PC is looking really good.

 Ace* - October 5, 2018 at 3:16pm